xinyee20/tp/docs/UserGuide.md

 #### 3.2.2.
 Layout of the _GUI_

-**Serenity** is divided into four main tabs:
+**Serenity** is divided into three pages.
+Under each page, there are a few tabs:

+* Home page
     * Flagged attendance tab
+    * Pending questions tab
+* Tutorial group page
+    * Lessons tab
+    * Students tab
+    * Attendance tab
+    * Participation tab
+* Tutorial lesson page
+    * Lesson tab
     * Questions tab
-* Group tab
-* Lesson tab

-##### **Flagged attendance tab**
+##### **Home page**

-This is the main tab of the application, and is the default page when the app is started.
-It contains the names of students whose attendance have been flagged using the `flagatt` command.
+This is the default page shown when the app is started.

+The flagged attendance tab contains the names of students whose attendance have been flagged with the `flagatt` command.
 Flagging a student's attendance serves as a reminder on the first page of the app for you to check on the student and perform any follow-up actions, if necessary.

 > :bulb: TIP: Class has started! `Aaron Tan` is not in the zoom class yet.
 Flag his attendance and
 >proceed with teaching.
 With the flag attendance tab, you will be reminded to check again after class.